qdm12/youtube-dl-docker/readme.md

 - The container updates youtube-dl at launch if `-e AUTOUPDATE=yes`
 - A log file of youtube-dl execution is saved at `downloads/log.txt` if `-e LOG=yes`
 - Docker healthcheck downloading `https://duckduckgo.com` with `wget` every 10 minutes
-- The Docker Hub image is updated automatically every 3 days, so simply update your image with `docker pull qmcgaw\youtube-dl-alpine`
 - You can receive a notification on your Android device through Gotify when the *youtube-dl* has finished

 ## Setup